hzeller/rpi-rgb-led-matrix/README.md

     `dtoverlay=w1-gpio` in `/boot/config.txt`; or using `raspi-config`,
     Interface Options -> 1-Wire)

+  * If you see some regular flickering, make sure that there is no other process running on the system that could cause that.
+For instance, it is known that merely running `top` creates a faint flicker every second it updates.
+Or a regular ntp run can also cause flicker once a minute (switch off with `timedatectl set-ntp false`).
+This is why starting with a minimal installation is a good idea: there is simply less cruft that you have to disable.

 The default install of **[Raspbian Lite][raspbian-lite]** seems to be a good starting point, as it has a reasonable minimal configuration to begin with.
 So I strongly recommend using that.